markcapella/lightstrands/README.md

 ### Clone lightstrands working source folder.
     git clone https://github.com/markcapella/lightstrands

-### Change into working source folder & make your dev tools executable.
+### Change into working source folder & make your install tools executable.
     cd lightstrands
-    chmod 755 run install uninstall restartShell
+    chmod 755 run install uninstall
-### (Optionally) Run the widget in an emulator for testing changes.
-    ./run

-### Install the widget to the desktop widgets panel.
+### Install the widget to the Add or Manage Widgets panel.
     ./install

-### Then, mouse to the widgets panel and drop lightstrands onto your desktop.
+### Then, mouse to the Add or Manage Widgets and drop lightstrands onto your desktop.
 !['install2'](https://github.com/markcapella/lightstrands/blob/main/images/screenshot_install.png)
 ### And you're ready to go!
 If ever required, you can uninstall the widget from the desktop widgets panel.
     ./uninstall